Pro696969/BetterCaa/README.md

 - This is setup to work with EC Campus, you can modify the `sofos.sh` and change the `$SSID_1` as per your SSID.

 - Furthur add this to your startup applications and run on startup conveniently.

+- This is still under development and is quite buggy
+    - SPOILER : _might or might not continue fixing the edge cases, still faster than browser login_.